Tisa-Segovic/Python---Secure-Chatting-Project/README.txt

 # Python-Secure-Chatting-Project
 *About the Project - General*

 This project is focused on reliable chatting server-clients system, more specifically on implementing the two-dimentional parity algorithm used to provide service of reliable-messaging.
 The project was done in collaborative work between Tisa Segovic and Ruofan (Brandon) Zhao at New York Univeristy, Shanghai Campus in Fall 2017 Semester.
-Mentor and consultant for the project was Xianbin Gu, as well as previous work of the students done in Introduction to Computer Science Class.
+Mentor for the project was Xianbin Gu.

 *Inspiration for the Project*: